Live Virus Vaccines: Examples, Advantages, and More

 1. Centers for Disease Control and Prevention.
 About the vaccine.

+4. Centers for Disease Control and Prevention.
+Explaining how vaccines work.

 5. Centers for Disease Control and Prevention.
-Understanding How Vaccines Work.

-6. Centers for Disease Control and Prevention.
-Understanding How COVID-19 Vaccines Work.
+COVID-19 vaccine basics.

-8. Centers for Disease Control and Prevention.
-List of vaccines in United States.
+9. Centers for Disease Control and Prevention.
+About Hib vaccines.

 12. Centers for Disease Control and Prevention.
-Vaccine storage and handling.
+Altered immunocompetence.

 14. Centers for Disease Control and Prevention.
 Contraindications and precautions.

-16. Center for Disease Control and Prevention.
-COVID-19: Myths & Facts.
+15. Centers for Disease Control and Prevention.
+Special situations.

 By Pat Bass, MD